nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** All parameters `EVENT_NAME`, `EVENT_DATE`, `LOCATION` must be present but `ATTENDEES` is optional **Tip:** Indexes supplied to the `ATTENDEES` parameter must be based on existing contacts indexing in the Address Book
+**Tip:** All parameters `EVENT_NAME`, `EVENT_DATE`, `LOCATION` must be present but `ATTENDEES` is optional

+**Tip:** Indexes supplied to the `ATTENDEES` parameter must be based on existing contacts indexing in the Address Book
 </box>

+### Updating an event: `update`

+Updates the details of an existing event in the address book.

+Format: `update -i INDEX -n NEW_NAME -d NEW_DATE -l NEW_LOCATION -a NEW_ATTENDEES_INDICES -r REMOVED_ATTENDEES_INDICES`

+**Tip:** The `INDEX` parameter is required, while the rest of the parameters are optional.
+The `-r` flag allows you to remove attendees from an event, and can be used together with the `-a` flag.
+If you add and remove the same index, the result will be adding the person first, then removing them, i.e. they will not be present in the attendee list after the command executes.

 ### Exiting the program : `exit`